paulvollmer/FritzingParts/README.md

 # FritzingPartsApi

-Small mockup of an Api to request the different Fritzing Parts files.
+Small mockup of an Api like webpage to request the different Fritzing Parts files.

 ## Idea